felipealbrecht/DeepBlue-Manual/README.md

 ## Reference Guide
 A list of all commands is available at [DeepBlue API Page](http://deepblue.mpi-inf.mpg.de/api.html).
-This list is updated automatically when new commands are inserted or modified.
+This list is updated automatically when new commands are added or modified.

-## Important Remarks
+## Disclaimer

-DeepBlue is a work in progress.
-API and data can (and probably will) change.
+DeepBlue is work in progress.
+The API and data can (and probably will) change.

-DeepBlue only import public data available.
+DeepBlue only imports public data available.

-Uploading data to the DeepBlue will make this data accessible to all users.
+Uploading data to the DeepBlue will make your data accessible for others users.